The Rise Of Craft Beer

 Quickly seeing the success of house-made brews, the team began building Edmund’s Oast Brewing Company in 2017.
 The Brewing Co. now distributes beer in eight states and counting.
 Its beers can be found wherever fine fermented beverages are sold, and it boasts a killer taproom restaurant of its own.

-The Restaurant and Brewpub, The Brewing Co. and Taproom, and The Exchange – all three of these places are central to the Edmund’s Oast family, and each offers its own specific take on the inherent passion for fine food and drink that began this story, so many years ago..
+Edmund's Oast Restaurant and Edmund's Oast Brewing Co. & Taproom – both of these places are central to the Edmund’s Oast family, and each offers its own specific take on the inherent passion for fine food and drink that began this story, so many years ago..